Skip to main content

 Updated this week

-Upfluence’s Agnostic Sales Tracking (AST) system allows you to track sales generated by your affiliate campaigns on a variety of websites, even if you're not using one of our native integrated platforms like Amazon, Shopify, WooCommerce, BigCommerce, or Magento.
+Upfluence’s Agnostic Sales Tracking (AST) allows you to track influencer-driven sales on any website, even if you’re not using one of Upfluence’s native integrations like Amazon, Shopify, WooCommerce, BigCommerce, or Magento.

 Important Notes: